rmraya/MVDServer/README.md

 ```
 Ready to use binaries and configuration information are available at [MVDServer home page](https://www.mvdsoftware.com/tools/mvdserver.html).

+You can find instructions for generating TLS/SSL certificates for using HTTPS with MVDServer at [https://mvdsoftware.com/tools/certificates.html](https://mvdsoftware.com/tools/certificates.html)

 ## Requirements

 - JDK 11 or newer is required for compiling and building.
 Pre-built binaries already include everything you need to run all options.